FuSeFL: Fully Secure and Scalable Federated Learning: Background

 \subsection{Secure Multi-Party Computation (MPC)}

 MPC is a cryptographic technique that enables multiple parties to collaboratively compute a function over their private inputs while ensuring that the inputs remain confidential and individual shares are never disclosed during the process.
 By splitting sensitive data into encrypted or secret shares and processing them separately, secure computation is achieved.
 MPC allows computation over encrypted data while remaining lightweight, making it a practical option for distributing computation securely across multiple clients without incurring heavy computational costs.
 However, as the number of participants increases, the communication overhead in MPC protocols also grows significantly.

 \textbf{Additive Sharing.} To perform linear operations, additive sharing~\cite{10.1007/978-3-642-32009-5_38,aby,ABY3,mpcdf} is a common MPC technique that splits private data into multiple secret shares, each distributed to a different party.
 In this approach, the data is secret-shared such that no single party can reconstruct it independently.
-If there are $j$ parties, a private value $X$ is represented as the sum of its shares:
+We define additive secret sharing over a finite ring $\mathbb{Z}_{2^n}$, where $n$ is the bit-length of encoded values and arithmetic is performed modulo $2^n$.
+Let $X \in \mathbb{Z}_{2^n}$ be a private value.
+In a setting with j parties, $X$ is split into j additive shares ($[x]_j$) and is represented as the sum of its shares:

 These shares are indistinguishable from random values and reveal no private information individually.
 Each party keeps its share private and does not communicate it to others.
 Secure computation is achieved by applying operations directly over these shares, as described in prior work~\cite{secureml,aby}.